mxcl/YOLOKit/README.markdown

 Notably, if you return nil, we skip that element in the returned array.
 Justification:

-1. We can’t add nil to NSArray
+1. We can’t add `nil` to `NSArray`
-2. We could add NSNull instead, but then we’d be crashy and *YOLOKit is forgiving*
+2. We could add `NSNull` instead, but then we’d be crashy and *YOLOKit is forgiving*
-3. In Objective-C calling a method on nil returns nil.
+3. In Objective-C calling a method on `nil` returns `nil`.
 When enumerating an array this is equivalent to just skipping that element.
 Hence: we skip the element.

 ```objc
 id rv = @[@1, @2, @3, @4].map(^(NSNumber *n, uint ii){